aws-samples/sample-extending-public-sector-intelligence-with-Agentforce-and-AWS/README.md

 | `bda-project-arn` | AWS Console → Amazon Bedrock → Data Automation → Your Project → ARN |
 | `region` | The region where your BDA project lives |

-> **Bucket creation notes:** `create-input-bucket` and `create-output-bucket` default to `true`, meaning CDK will create new buckets with all required policies, encryption, and CORS configured automatically.
+> **Bucket creation notes:** The example config sets `create-input-bucket` and `create-output-bucket` to `true`, so CDK creates new buckets with all required policies, encryption, and CORS configured automatically.
+(If you omit these keys, `create-input-bucket` defaults to `true` but `create-output-bucket` defaults to `false`.)
 The bucket names you provide must be globally unique across all AWS accounts.
 If you set either to `false`, you are referencing an existing bucket — CDK will not modify its policies or CORS.
 You will need to manually configure CORS permissions and ensure the Lambda roles have the required S3 access.
-See [cdk/README.md](cdk/README.md) for details on bucket creation behavior.
+See [cdk/README.md](cdk/README.md#bucket-creation-behavior) for details on bucket creation behavior.

 For the full configuration reference (optional fields, feature flags, MCP settings), see [cdk/README.md](cdk/README.md).